Published and © by DC, June-July 1977

 Review: Co-creator Joe Kubert picks up the pencil and brush for this final issue of Ragman.
 The results are as delightful as expected, but not really that much of a change (the “Junk Mail” letters column in this issue confirms the artist had been doing layouts for this series all along).
 Unlike other series that we’re victims of early cancellation, Kubert and writer Robert Kanigher seem to have known Ragman was ending.
 This issue does a great job in wrapping up several plot threads, particularly the mystery of the missing money.
 This conclusion fits the overall tone of the series perfectly.

-Second opinion: Recommended by The Slings & Arrows Comic Guide (second edition), 2003.
+Second opinion: “A well-written and illustrated book about a rather unusual crime fighter.” – Mike Conroy, Comic Media News #31, June-July 1977 … Recommended by The Slings & Arrows Comic Guide (second edition), 2003.

 Cool factor: This moody series wraps up nicely, giving it the feel of a great mini-series – before the format was invented!